 Early Life

-Chung Yong-ji was born in Seoul, South Korea, on February 25, 1970.
-He pursued higher education, earning a Bachelor of Science in Genetic Engineering from Sungkyunkwan University, a Master's degree in Biology from the University of Texas at San Antonio, and a Ph.D. in Molecular Biology (Animal Science) from Cornell University.
-Following his academic pursuits, he conducted postdoctoral research at Northwestern University Feinberg School of Medicine.
+Chung Yong-ji was born in South Korea on February 25, 1970.
+He earned a Bachelor of Science in Genetic Engineering from Sungkyunkwan University, a Master's degree in biology at the University of Texas at San Antonio, and a PhD in molecular biology (animal science) from Cornell University in 1996.
+He also conducted postdoctoral research in Breast Oncology at the Northwestern University Feinberg School of Medicine from 2000 to 2001.

 Rise to Success

 Chung founded Caregen in August 2001.
-Caregen specializes in peptide-based cosmetics and healthcare products.
-The company's initial public offering (IPO) occurred in 2015 on the KOSDAQ, raising approximately $160 million.
-As of late 2023, Chung holds a significant 64% stake in the company.
-Caregen's success is built on its innovative peptide technology, with a focus on products like anti-wrinkle treatments and Dr. CYJ Hair Filler for hair regrowth.
+Caregen went public on the KOSDAQ in 2015, raising approximately $160 million.
+As of late 2023, Chung holds roughly 64% of the company.
+The company is best known for its anti-wrinkle treatments and diabetes drugs.

 Key Business Strategies